Have you found yourself in a dispute with a supplier, an employee, a customer or another organisation and you need legal support?

 The recovery of debts owing to your business should rank at the top of your priorities in financial management.
 The law provides clear procedures to clarify what you should do about accounts owing to you.
 We can advise you in relation to:

-It is important to see us at your earliest opportunity with all relevant documentation so that we can advise you as to the best options and appropriate procedures.
+It’s important to see us at your earliest opportunity, with all relevant documentation, so that we can advise you as to the best options and appropriate procedures.

 Workplace issues are increasingly in the spotlight.
-Your workplace may have policies and procedures for dealing with employee disputes concerning discrimination, bullying & harassment as well as unfair dismissal claims, employment contracts, redundancy entitlements and workplace investigations.
-However, there are some occasions where an employment dispute requires independent legal advice.
+Although your workplace may have policies and procedures for dealing with employee disputes concerning discrimination, bullying and harassment, as well as unfair dismissal claims, employment contracts, redundancy entitlements and workplace investigations, there are some occasions where an employment dispute requires independent legal advice.

-We can assist with instances where it is alleged that your workplace has:
+We can assist when it is alleged that your workplace has:

 In addition, you may require independent legal advice to deal with employee misconduct.
 A poor workplace investigation can have many negative consequences.
 Our involvement, as independent experienced workplace investigators, can ensure a timely response with a process that is effective and conducted fairly.

-For more information on employment issues such as preparation of policies, contracts, engagement of contractors, redundancies, and more see our employment page.
+For more information on employment issues, such as the preparation of policies and contracts, engagement of contractors, and redundancies, see our Employment Law page.

 As a business owner, what are your rights, risks and obligations associated with insolvency or going into administration?
-We can advise you on all aspects of the law regarding insolvency and administration, including:
+We can help you with all aspects of the law regarding insolvency and administration, including:

-- What to do if you think you are at risk of being made insolvent
+- advising you what to do if you think you are at risk of being made insolvent

-- Your rights and obligations once you have been made insolvent
+- helping you understand your rights and obligations once you have been made insolvent

-- Advice to liquidators, administrators, companies in liquidation or under administration
+- advising liquidators, administrators, and companies in liquidation or under administration

-- Advising liquidators, creditors and others in relation to insolvent transactions, for example, preference claims and uncommercial transaction claims
+- advising liquidators, creditors and others in relation to insolvent transactions (e.g. preference claims and uncommercial transaction claims)

-Do you need assistance in stopping competitors or employees using your intellectual property (IP) or damaging your reputation?
+Do you need assistance in stopping competitors or employees using your IP or damaging your reputation?

 Protecting your IP and preventing infringements is critical for your business.